wn9237/rest_spec/readme.md

 ## Questions or concerns

-Please send the above to **MSGraphAPIRef@microsoft.com** and someone will get back to you in a timely manner.
+Please log an issue on the repo.